 Formerly a member of Japanese Butoh company Sankai-Juku, Nobuyoshi Asai has toured and performed internationally.
 He received a grant from the Japanese Agency for Cultural Affairs to dance with the Batsheva Dance Company in Tel Aviv.
 He is currently the director of his own dance company PIERRE MIROIR, which is based in Paris.
 He became the first Japanese artist to receive the Special Prize at the Arte Laguna Prize for his piece Prohibition.

 Nalina Wait is a full-time lecturer of dance at the Australian College of Physical Education.
 She graduated from the Western Australian Academy of Performing Arts with a Bachelor of Arts in Dance, the University of New South Wales Honours Year with First Class Honours, and is currently a PhD candidate.
 Wait has collaborated with Sue Healey for works including Niche and The Curiosities.
-Her accolades include performing for Fine Line (2003), winner of the Australian Dance Award for Best Film in 2003, first prize at ReelDance Awards 2004, first in the independent section of The Electronic Choreographer Festival, and On View: Quintet (2016), winner of the 2016 Australian Dance Award for Outstanding Achievement in Independent Dance.
-Wait was a founding member of the Sydney Performance Group (2006–2011), where she collaborated with Belgian choreographer Hans van den Broeck on Settlement (2007), No-mads (2008) and Homelands (2011).
+Her accolades include performing for Fine Line (2003), winner of the Australian Dance Award for Best Film in 2003, first prize at ReelDance Awards 2004, and first in the independent section of The Electronic Choreographer Festival, and On View: Quintet (2016), winner of the 2016 Australian Dance Award for Outstanding Achievement in Independent Dance.
+Wait was a founding member of the Sydney Performance Group (2006 – 2011), where she collaborated with Belgian choreographer Hans van den Broeck on Settlement (2007), No-mads (2008) and Homelands (2011).
 Between 1999 and 2002, she danced with Rosalind Crisp in a number of productions including Traffic and Kink (2001), which toured Antwerp, Paris and Berlin.
 Her choreography usually involves extensive collaboration with sound artists.
 Her choreographic works include dance film Sole (2003) with Gail Priest, which screened in US and Israel.

 Benjamin Hancock is a dancer and choreographer from Melbourne.
 He graduated from the Victorian College of the Arts in 2008 with a Bachelor of Fine Arts (Honours) (Dance).
 He has worked with Chunky Move for Next Move, Lucy Guerin Inc for Pieces for Small Spaces, Performance Space for Day For Night, the National Gallery of Victoria for Melbourne Now, the MONA – Museum of Old and New Art, Tasmania and the New Orleans festival Prospect 3.
 Hancock has also featured in works by some of Australia’s leading choreographers including Lee Serle, Sue Healey, Prue Lang, Antony Hamilton, Martin del Amo, Narelle Benjamin and Melanie Lane.
 He has an Australian Dance Award, Green Room Award and Helpmann Award Nomination for Outstanding Male Dancer in Lucy Guerin’s The Dark Chorus, which showcased at the Melbourne Festival 2016 and Dark Mofo Festival 2017.